wmedrano/wmedrano.dev/content/posts/emacs-config.md

 -   `v <number>` - Split the window vertically.
 -   `b <number>` - Split the window horizontally.
 -   `o <number>` - Maximize the selected window.
--   `?` - Show help for all prefix keys.
+-   `?` - Show help menu.
+This reveals tons of other prefix keys.

 <!--listend-->